PUNK SHADOWS AVAILABLE NOW

-Montreal-based duo Blood and Glass has been described as “Industrial Sade meets Tom Waits” by international music festival POP Montréal.
+Montreal-based duo Blood and Glass (also referred to as The Blood & Glass Quartet) has been described as “Industrial Sade meets Tom Waits” by international music festival POP Montréal.

 Odd prospect?
 You bet!

 Their new album, Punk Shadows, keeps up with the group’s eccentricities by indulging in playful and cinematic moodiness, while balancing it out with the right amount of freakiness.

 Blood and Glass took shape around singer-songwriter Lisa Moore, after she went to New York City to record demos in 2013.
 She met Montreal-based musician Morgan Moore, who helped her finish what would become her first EP.
 The pair began performing as a duo and was soon offered free studio time at Planet Studios.
 So began the recording of their first album.
 Robbie Kuster joined the ship and the group started playing concerts all over Quebec, Ontario and Northern United States.

 Museum with no Walls, Blood and Glass’ self-produced first effort, was released in October 2014 and gathered passionate reviews worldwide.
 The band subsequently hit the road and toured with artists such as Montreal’s beloved Patrick Watson and Ariane Moffatt.
 They then went on to headline 20 concerts across Italy and came back home to play to full houses all over Quebec, Canada and the United States.

 The group was voted among the top three best live shows at the FME by influential music website Consequence of Sound.
 One of their performances at the Silver Sound Showdown in New York City even landed them a free music video.